slamora/brackets-wiki/How-to-Use-Brackets.md

 **Browse Extensions** to get to the [list of Brackets extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions), which has further instructions on installation.
 You can also remove extensions from the Extension Manager dialog.

+In Sprint 28, we've introduced a central registry of Brackets extensions that you can access by clicking the "Available" tab in the Extension Manager.
+This tab allows you to browse and search the list of available extensions and install or update them with one click.
+The registry doesn't yet have the full set of extensions from the wiki page above, but over time it should become more complete.
+Extension developers can upload new or updated extensions to the registry at https://brackets-registry.aboutweb.com.

 Keyboard Shortcut Cheat Sheet
 -----------------------------
 Here are some keyboard shortcuts that are worth knowing.
 Also see the